NVIDIA/NVFlare/examples/advanced/llm_hf/README.md

 ## Introduction
 This example illustrates both supervised fine-tuning (SFT) and parameter-efficient fine-tuning (PEFT) using the [SFT Trainer](https://huggingface.co/docs/trl/sft_trainer) from [HuggingFace](https://huggingface.co/) with [PEFT library](https://github.com/huggingface/peft).

-We used the [Llama-2-7b-hf model](https://huggingface.co/meta-llama/Llama-2-7b-hf) to showcase the functionality of federated SFT and PEFT, allowing HuggingFace models to be trained and adapted with NVFlare.
+We used the [Llama-3.2-1B model](https://huggingface.co/meta-llama/Llama-3.2-1B) to showcase the functionality of federated SFT and PEFT, allowing HuggingFace models to be trained and adapted with NVFlare.
+All other models from HuggingFace can be easily adapted following the same steps.

 For PEFT, we used LoRA method, other PEFT methods (e.g. p-tuning, prompt-tuning) can be easily adapted as well by modifying the configs following [PEFT](https://github.com/huggingface/peft) examples.

-Mainly on two fronts:
+We would like to showcase three key points in this example:
-- Adapt local HuggingFace training scripts to federated application
+- Adapt local HuggingFace training scripts, both SFT and PEFT, to federated application
-- Handling large model weights (~26 GB for Llama-2-7b-hf model), this is supported by NVFlare infrastructure, and does not need any code change.
+- Handling large model weights (~6 GB for Llama-3.2-1B model with float32 precision for communication), which is beyond protobuf's 2 GB hard limit.
+It is supported by NVFlare infrastructure via streaming, and does not need any code change.

-We conducted these experiments on two 80GB A100 GPUs, PEFT only needs 1 GPU, while SFT needs both GPUs.
-Less computation resources will be needed if smaller models are used, simply replace Llama-2-7b-hf with other options from HuggingFace.
+- Use NVFlare's filter functionality to enable model compression and precision conversion for communication, which can significantly reduce the message size and is thus important for communicating LLM updates.

+We conducted these experiments on a single 48GB RTX 6000 Ada GPU.

 ## Setup
 Please make sure you set up virtual environment following [example root readme](../../README.md).